 How much do you charge?

-Your investment will depend on your needs and what you want to get out of coaching, but to give you an idea I offer individual coaching programs starting at $300.
+Your investment will depend on your needs and what you want to get out of coaching, but to give you an idea I offer individual coaching programs starting at $350.
 I also offer workshops and group coaching programs at different times during the year.
-I am happy to talk with you about your budget and design a program that works within it.
+I am happy to talk with you about your budget and the best options for you.
 For more specifics on my coaching programs and rates, please contact me.

 Why should I work with a coach anyway?